 - 5.2 The scale and nature of public participation will vary according to the stage of document production and will be guided by the council's SCI, adopted in March 2016.
-This sets out the approach to involving stakeholders and the community in the production of all local development documents (LDDs). - 5.3 As part of the preparation of a Local Plan, the council must notify specific consultation bodies, along with general consultation bodies, local residents and persons carrying out business in the areas as appropriate, of the subject of the Local Plan being proposed and invite them to comment on what the document should contain.
+This sets out the approach to involving stakeholders and the community in the production of all local development documents (LDDs). - 5.3 The Local Plan Regulations allow for considerable flexibility to local planning authorities regarding how to carry out the initial stages of local plan production, provided they comply with the requirements set out in Regulation 18 and the authorities adopted SCI. - 5.4 As part of the preparation of a Local Plan, the council must notify specific consultation bodies, along with general consultation bodies, local residents and persons carrying out business in the areas as appropriate, of the subject of the Local Plan being proposed considered and invite them to comment on what the document should contain.
+In line with this the council carried out a Regulation 18 Notification consultation from July to August 2017, setting out the council's intention to review and prepare a Local Plan. - 5.5 Going forward, the council intends to consult at the following stages of preparing the Local Plan: - Issues and Options; and - Draft Plan. - 5.6 Details of these consultation stages are set out in the Local Plan profile at section 5.